Rakeela/dragora-notes/2021-5-2-Ninety-Fifth.md

 Last night in the evening, I thought to myself that I should consider fasting today.
 Had I done that, one of two things would have been true today.
 Firstly, if it was my dietary choices that ruined my energy today, I would not have made the same choices.

 ---
 I met one of the transhumanists who previously sexually exploited me, today.
 He rose up friendly-like yesterday, and was friendly again today.
+I rebuffed him, then pointed out how his prior conduct affected me.
+He apologized.
-He apologized, but today as well he described himself as deathly drained and out of fucks to give.

-It sounds like karma hit him hard for misusing me.
+Today he described himself as deathly drained and out of fucks to give, but he said nothing to take back the apology.
+I take it karma hit him hard for misusing me.

+Hearing from this guy in this way is not quite as premium as an apology from Vellos would be, but he's still someone I never expected to get an apology from.
+Of course, an apology from Mel is the one that would really mean the world to me.

 ---
 Back to [[day-post-archive]]